OSDG-IIITH/wish-workshop/linux_workshop.md

 date: 14th September, 2024
 ---

+# Installing WSL on Windows

+- Open Windows Terminal.
+- Type `wsl --install` and wait for it to run.
+- After installation has completed, it will prompt you for a reboot, wait at that point.

+---

+# About Us

+- Presenters: Ankith Pai, Praneeth Jain and Abhiram Tilak
+- 3rd year students at IIIT-H
+- Members of the Open Source Developers Group (OSDG) student club.

+---

+# What is Unix?

+- **Unix** is a powerful, multiuser, multitasking operating system.
+- Developed in the 1960s and 70s.
+- Known for its stability, security, and efficiency.

+---

-# What is Linux
+# What is GNU/Linux?

-Linux a family of open-source operating systems.​
+## What is GNU?

+- **GNU** stands for "GNU's Not Unix".
+- A free software operating system that is Unix-compatible.
+- Includes tools and utilities to provide a complete operating environment.

+## What is Linux?

+- A kernel created by Linus Torvalds in 1991.
+- Acts as an intermediary between hardware and user applications.
+- Manages hardware resources, system calls, and hardware drivers.
+- The term **"Linux"** often refers to the complete system of GNU+Linux

+---

-## Linux Distros
+# Linux Distros

-Linux distributions (distros) are various versions of the Linux operating system, each customized with different software, features, and user interfaces to meet specific needs or preferences.
+Linux distributions (distros) are various versions of GNU/Linux, each customized with different software, features, and user interfaces to meet specific needs or preferences.

+- **Debian**: A versatile and stable distribution used as the base for many other distros, including Ubuntu.
 - **Ubuntu:** User-friendly, suitable for beginners.
+- **Linux Mint**: An Ubuntu-based distribution that focuses on providing a familiar and user-friendly desktop experience.
 - **Fedora:** Cutting-edge features, community-driven.
 - **Arch Linux:** Highly customizable, for advanced users.
+- **Manjaro**: A user-friendly derivative of Arch Linux that provides a more accessible experience with pre-configured environments.
+- **Alpine Linux**: A lightweight and security-oriented distribution often used in container environments.

 ---